Republic of Sudan

 Kassala is situated in Eastern Sudan and has a population of 150,000.
 The city is built on the Gash River and is the power centre of one of the Sudan’s traditional families.
 On the outskirts of the city live the Rashaida tribe, mostly inhabiting goatskin tents.
 They are a nomadic people who breed camels and goats and are closely related to the Saudi Arabian Bedouin.
 It is the mysteriously veiled Rashaida women who make a great deal of the silver jewellery sold in the Kassala souq.
 The souq is said to be one of Sudan’s best.
 Kassala is also a favourite retreat for Sudanese honeymoon couples, and in the nearby village of Khatmiya, the same village well is a traditional place for newlywed couples to drink.
 Water from the well is said to bring good luck and a fertile married life.

 Once an important centre of power in ancient Nubia, the town is known for its palm groves and its September date harvest, when young boys climb the palm trunks, carrying sharp knives in their teeth, to cut the clusters of dates.
 The fruit and vegetable souq here are a colourful sight, occasionally dealing in camels, which the desert nomads bring in for sale.
-To visit The Cushite temple of Kawa situated on the eastern bank of the river.
-Take the ferry across the river from the main town.
+To visit The Cushite temple of Kawa situated on the eastern bank of the river, take the ferry across the river from the main town.

 This northern-Sudanese market town has a population of about 15,000.
-The town itself is of little interest, but there are several ancient sites nearby which are worth a visit Just 2km south of the town is the 100-metre high Jebel Barkal, a hill which was regarded as sacred by the Egyptians of the 18th Dynasty.
+The town itself is of little interest, but there are several ancient sites nearby which are worth a visit.
+Just 2km south of the town is the 100-metre high Jebel Barkal, a hill which was regarded as sacred by the Egyptians of the 18th Dynasty.
 From its summit, there is an excellent view of the Nile.
 At its foot lies the Temple of Amun, second only in length to the famous Temple of Karnak.

 150 km north of Khartoum, Shendi is a good base for seeing a bit of desert as well as temples of the Meroe culture.
 Shendi is the centre of the Ja’aliin tribe and an important historic bustling trading centre.

 The sites of Naqa and Musawarat are about 50kms south of Shendi.
-In theory permits are required before visiting the sites and some say that you pay beforehand in Khartoum but during our first visit in 2010 this was not the case you can just pay at the site and this was the same during our second visit in 2016.
-The track is fairly clear – but sandy when looking for a campsite overlooking the ruins from the East, we did get bogged in 2010.
+In theory permits are required before visiting the sites and some say that you pay beforehand in Khartoum but during our first visit in 2010 this was not the case.
+You can just pay at the site and this was the same during our second visit in 2016.
+The track is fairly clear, but sandy.
+When looking for a campsite overlooking the ruins from the East, we did get bogged in 2010.

 Located at the conjunction of the Atbara tributary, flowing down from Ethiopia, and the River Nile, Atbara is on two main railway routes: from Atbara to Port Sudan, and from Khartoum to Wadi Halfa.
 The city has a population of 75,000 people.
 The ruins of the Royal City of Meroe are located about 100km south of Atbara.
 Residence of the kings of Meroe between 592BC and AD350, the city shows strong Egyptian architectural influence.
-The ruined Temple of Amun is still standing, together with the remains several palaces and a swimming pool.
+The ruined Temple of Amun is still standing, together with the remains of several palaces and a swimming pool.

 This western-Sudanese mountain range is dominated by the second-highest mountain in the Sudan, known as Jebel Marra.
-This is an extinct volcano which rises to a height of 3071 metres, the combination of hills, rivers, and beautiful valleys surrounding the mountain is a good spot to experience.
+This is an extinct volcano which rises to a height of 3071 metres.
+The combination of hills, rivers, and beautiful valleys surrounding the mountain is a good spot to experience.

 The town was famous as the starting point of one of the most important camel caravan routes in Africa.
 Known as the Forty Days Road, this route carried ebony, spices, rich cloth, ivory and slaves from all parts of Africa to the Egyptian bazaar in Aswan.